 Additionally, the state of New Hampshire also accepts the restoration goals of the cooperative Merrimack River Anadromous Fish Restoration Program as documented in their American Shad Fishing/Recovery Plan submitted to the ASMFC Shad and River Herring Technical Committee in 2012 (NHFG 2011).
 New Hampshire presently has closed both the recreational and commercial shad fisheries to harvest while allowing catch and release for sportfishing in the Merrimack River.
-Discussions were held with NH Fish and Game staff over the need to coordinate further on this SFMP update; however, given that their fishery is closed to harvest, no further action was taken.
+Discussions were held with NH Fish and Game staff at the time of the 2018 SFMP update over the need to coordinate further on this SFMP update; however, given that their fishery is closed to harvest, no further action was taken.